The Witcher 4: Everything We Know So Far

-The Witcher 4 release date undoubtedly can’t come soon enough for fans of the video game, television, and book series.
+The Witcher 4 can’t come soon enough for fans of the video game, television, and book series.
 The Witcher franchise has been going strong ever since Andrzej Sapkowski wrote the first short story of the series in 1986, and now the franchise is poised to continue with another new entry in the video game series.
-Here’s a breakdown of everything we currently know about The Witcher 4 when it comes to a release date, trailer, gameplay, and more.
+Here’s a breakdown of everything we currently know about The Witcher 4.

 The Witcher 4: Trailer